gbirke/logstash-experiments/README.md

 ## Check the emails from logstash

 The setup uses [MailHog](https://github.com/mailhog/MailHog) to receive and display the emails.
 You can see the web UI of MailHog at http://localhost:8025

+## Next steps

+- [ ] Try out throttle filter: Emails for the same message should not be sent more than once per hour (2 minutes for testing)
+- [ ] Create email template